libp2p/specs/error-codes/README.md

 Error codes from 1 to 100 are reserved for transport errors.
 These are used by the transports to terminate connections on transport errors.

 Error codes from 100 - 10000 are reserved for libp2p.
 This includes multistream error codes, as it is necessary for libp2p connection establishment over TCP, but not kad-dht or gossip-sub error codes.
+Some transports, like QUIC, support sending an error code greater than a 32 bit int.
+On receiving such a value, implementations MUST use `CODE_OUT_OF_RANGE` as the libp2p error code.

 see [Libp2p error codes](./libp2p-error-codes.md) for the libp2p reserved error
 codes.